 Why Choose Sylvester Comprehensive Cancer Center?

 Intrathecal chemotherapy for appropriate brain and neurological cancer.
-Greater accuracy and safety than traditional chemotherapy for select tumors.
-Therapeutic drugs are delivered directly into the tumor site through a dissolving wafer.
+This advanced treatment provides greater accuracy and safety than traditional chemotherapy for select tumors.
+For this therapy, medicine is delivered directly into the tumor site through a dissolving wafer.

 Leaders in gene therapy research.
 You’ll be cared for by a team including experts in the world’s newest molecular and genetic treatments.

 The only designated Cancer Center of Excellence in South Florida.
-A 17% higher likelihood of surviving cancer after five years than at other hospitals.
+You can rest easy knowing you are in the best possible place to treat your cancer.
+We provide a 17 percent higher likelihood of surviving cancer after five years than at other hospitals.

 Multidisciplinary care teams with nationally recognized expertise.
-Collaboration that saves lives.
-Your care team is made up of experts in every single aspect of your disease.
+Your care team is made up of experts in all aspects of your exact type of cancer.
+All of your physicians, nurses, and more collaborate to save lives.